Mental Health Awareness Course – BRAND NEW

 Around 1 in 4 people in the UK will experience a mental health problem every year.
 Every week, 1 in 6 people in England are reporting a common mental health problem such as depression or anxiety.

-Regular exercise is a powerful tool to combat mental health issues.
+Performing regular exercise is a powerful tool to combat mental health issues.
 Studies estimate that 30 minutes of physical activity per day, over a period of 3 to 5 days, can improve the symptoms of depression.
 Exercise affects the chemistry of the human body, working as a powerful natural antidepressant with no harmful side effects.
 Exercise stimulates the body and the mind, combatting feelings of sadness, anxiety, irritability, stress, fatigue, anger and lack of self-confidence.
+Read more about our tips for being healthy here.

 This qualification will increase your awareness and understanding of mental health, how common mental health illness is and how to reduce stigma and discrimination surrounding it.